Shoshone Ice Caves: A Unique Family Activity in Southern Idaho

 3) The Alamo

-We highly recommend paying a visit and seeing it for yourself.
-The interior is very small and won’t take long to look through, but you’ll also have the beautiful garden grounds in the back that includes a mini museum, a water fountain dedicated to Davy Crockett, and bronze statues of the most-known individuals who fought here.
+As with the prior two entries in this list, the Alamo is free to visit (timed reservations now required).
+I highly recommend paying a visit and seeing it for yourself.
+The interior is small and won’t take long to look through, but you’ll also be able to explore the beautiful grounds behind it that includes a mini museum, a water fountain dedicated to Davy Crockett and bronze statues of the most-known individuals who fought here.

 4) Natural Bridge Caverns

 The Natural Bridge Caverns gets its name from the 60-foot limestone bridge above it and was discovered in 1960 by four college students.
-It has since turned into a huge entertainment complex with zip lining, mazes, wall climbing, obstacle courses, restaurants, and shops making up the surface activities.
+It has since turned into a huge entertainment complex with zip lining, mazes, wall climbing, obstacle courses, restaurants and shops making up the surface activities.

-5) The Historic Pearl
+5) The Historic Pearl District

 We discovered the Pearl district by complete accident and it ended up becoming our favorite part of the trip.
 We were on our way to a great bakery in the area called, “Bakery Lorraine”, and after our brunch, we decided to abandon our plans and stay to explore the area.